ubsicap/assure_support_site/documentation/Configuration.md

 _Custom plugin_: This plugin was designed specifically for this website.
 More details can be found at the plugin's [README](../public/qa-plugin/sso-authentication/README.md).

+This plugin allows single sign on for Facebook and Google.
-Facebook, Google, and Paratext Registry SSO support.
+Support for Paratext Registry SSO is not yet configured, as this requires external support.

 ### [title-length-counter](https://github.com/MominRaza/title-length-counter)